skobkars/lvconnect/README.md

 In development mode lvconnect only fetches data once per call, and its current session is saved to a `session.json` file and is resused for next calls.
 It also re-uses authentication tokens until they expire, or obtaines new ones as required.

 Deletion of the `session.json` file will enforce new session start.

+### How to deploy to Heroku

+Click 'Deploy to Heroku' button above and configure all of the variables as per descriptions, then click 'Deploy app'.

+After the app is built and started click 'Manage app' button or go to Overview tab, then click 'Configure Dynos' link.
+Disable 'web' and enable 'worker' processes, confirm changes.
+Lvconnect does not have web interface when used as a standalone tool, and having 'web' process will cause app crashes.

+**Make sure that you correctly set `LVCONNECT_TIME_OFFSET` variable, as LibreView is not using timezones internally and therefore there is no way for lvconnect to know what your local time is. `LVCONNECT_TIME_OFFSET` is set in minutes to accomodate 1/2 hour timezones, not in hours!**

 ### Disclaimer